concerned3rdparty/ERC721_Playground/README.md

 # ERC721_Playground
-Some helper contracts and examples
+This repo will contain useful helper contracts and functionalities that i'll be adding during my learning curve.